Ruby184/adonis-socket.io/README.md

 This package is trying to implement main ideas from [this Adonis RFC](https://github.com/thetutlage/rfcs/blob/develop/active-rfcs/0000-websockets.md).
 Package is not production ready until v1.0.
 Use it at your own risk.

+Currently implemented features:
+- define socket.io namespaces including dynamic ones with adonis-like routes syntax
+- add adonis-like class middlewares similar to route ones to namespaces
+- handle events on namespaces with controllers and allow to ack events with value returned from event handler
+- centralized exception handling similar to http
+- working with adonis auth middleware
+- more to come...

 ## Installation

 Install it from npm